crnies/crnies/README.md

 - 🔭I'm currently working on...
 - Building automated reporting solutions using Power BI and DAX to drive strategic decisions at an enterprise level
-- Developing a data quality framework to validate ETL pipelines using Python and SQL -Exploring real-time data dashboards and integrating APIs for up-to-date visual insights Bolstering my expertise with career certifications
+- Developing a data quality framework to validate ETL pipelines using Python and SQL
+- Exploring real-time data dashboards and integrating APIs for up-to-date visual insights
+- Bolstering my expertise with career certifications

 - 🌱I'm currently learning...
 - Advanced statistical modeling techniques (regression, time series) using Python